Gi-jutsu/ts-crkdesintdp/readme.md

 > Don't forget, there is no useless question :-)

-* You **MUST** return the project on Tuesday March, 7 at 18:30 pm by sending an MP on slack with the link of your github repo.
+* You **MUST** return the project on Tuesday April, 7 at 18:30 pm by sending an MP on slack with the link of your github repo.

 Your repository **MUST** contain the totality of your source files, but no useless files (node_modules, temp files, log files,...).